 Many ebike motors are designed to be drag-free when switched off, but there is still the additional weight to overcome.

 How much weight do the motor and battery add?

-Electric bikes are heavier than regular bikes and there’s a wide variation in the weight of ebike motors and batteries.
+Electric bikes are heavier than non-assisted bikes and there’s a wide variation in the weight of ebike motors and batteries.